Robert William Fisher: Developments in investigation

 On July 19, a state arrest warrant was issued in Phoenix, charging Fisher with three counts of first-degree murder and one count of arson.
 Subsequently, he was declared a fugitive and a federal arrest warrant was issued by the United States District Court for the District of Arizona, charging him with unlawful flight to avoid prosecution.
 On June 29, 2002, Fisher was named by the Federal Bureau of Investigation (FBI) as the 475th fugitive to be placed on its Ten Most Wanted list.
 He was also on America's Most Wanteds "Dirty Dozen", the list of its most notorious fugitives, and was profiled on The Hunt with John Walsh.
 The FBI offers a reward of up to $100,000 for information leading to Fisher's capture.
 By April 2003, the FBI had received "hundreds and hundreds of leads."
 However, all reported sightings of Fisher have been either inconclusive or false.

 In the years immediately following Fisher's disappearance, some people living in his old neighborhood reported seeing a man resembling him driving in the area.
 In February 2004, an individual with a striking physical resemblance to Fisher was arrested in Vancouver, Canada, by the Royal Canadian Mounted Police.
 The man had a missing tooth where Fisher had a gold bicuspid, as well as a surgical scar on his back, as Fisher had.
 However, his fingerprints did not match.
-He was held by Canadian police for approximately one week, until a relative correctly identified him.
+He was held by Canadian police for approximately one week until a relative correctly identified him.
 Responding to speculation that his fingerprints had been altered, Scottsdale Detective John Kirkham said that there was no scarring on them to suggest this.
 The man's identity was not released.
 The FBI alerted local law enforcement in 2012 that Fisher may have been living in the area near where Mary's car was discovered.
 In October 2014, police raided a house in Commerce City, Colorado, after receiving a tip that he was hiding there.
-Despite arresting two occupants, they did not find any sign of him.
+Police arrested two occupants for unrelated reasons but found no sign of Fisher.

 In April 2016, FBI officials and Scottsdale police displayed new age-enhanced photos of Fisher during a news conference on the fifteenth anniversary of the murders.

 On November 3, 2021, Fisher was removed from the FBI Top 10 Most Wanted List.
 He was replaced by Yulan Adonay Archaga Carias, the alleged leader of MS-13 in Honduras, and the 526th addition to the Top Ten List.
 "Because the extensive publicity Fisher's case received during its nearly 20 years on the list has not resulted in his successful location and/or capture, the case no longer fulfills that requirement," the FBI said.
 Despite his removal from the Top Ten List, Fisher remains a wanted fugitive.